zalando/postgres-operator/docs/administrator.md

 Spilo's [`configure_spilo`](https://github.com/zalando/spilo/blob/master/postgres-appliance/scripts/configure_spilo.py)
 script will notice the version mismatch but start the current version again.

-If the automatic upgrade is disabled (mode: `off`) the upgrade could be run by a user from within the primary pod.
+Next, the operator would call an updage script inside Spilo.
+When automatic upgrades are disabled (mode: `off`) the upgrade could still be run by a user from within the primary pod.
+This gives you full control about the point in time when the upgrade can be started (check also maintenance windows below).
 Exec into the container and run:
 ```bash
 python3 /scripts/inplace_upgrade.py N
 ```